jcolag/uManage/README.md

  - `idle`, the Time Idle, as an `integer`, in seconds.

 The difference in date format, of course, reflects SQLite's [Date and Time API](https://www.sqlite.org/lang_datefunc.html).

+As mentioned, there are two other tables.

+The use of the *Pause Recording* feature is recorded in the `pauses` table, with the following fields.
+Again, all date strings are in `%c` format unless configured to do something different in the graphical options interface.

+ - `start`, a `text` field representing when the user turned the feature on.

+ - `end`, a `text` field representing when the user deactivated the feature.

+The use of the *Jiggle Mouse* feature, likewise, is recorded in the `keepalives` table, with fields similar to the `pauses` table:

+ - `start`, a `text` field representing when the user turned the feature on.

+ - `end`, a `text` field representing when the user deactivated the feature.

+Given that the features are not available without the user interface, no data will be logged to `pauses` or `keepalives` using _uManage_ rather than _uManageUi_.

 Notes
 -----